Arlington Transit: Fares

-Transfers and passes
+History

-As of 4 January 2009, ART no longer issues or accepts paper transfers.
-Riders must use a SmarTrip card to get the rail-to-bus discount or to transfer free from bus to bus.
-Bus-to-bus free transfer time from ART to ART is within a two hours period.
-Bus-to-bus transfer between ART to/from Metrobus is also free.
-Transfers from ART to/from Metrorail receives a $0.50 discount.
-From September 3, 2013 to April 30, 2023, students of Arlington Public Schools that attends middle, or high school may obtain an iRide SmarTrip Card that allows students of Arlington County to ride ART Buses for the discounted student rate of $1.00.
-On June 25, 2017, the iRide SmarTrip Card half-fare program extended to elementary school students, instead of having them paying a full fare.
-On May 1, 2023, the iRide SmarTrip Card reduced fare was eliminated, allowing students in Arlington to ride the bus for free.
+In January 2009, ART stopped accepting paper transfers.
+Riders were required to use a SmarTrip card to get the rail-to-bus discount or to transfer free from bus to bus.
+Bus-to-bus transfer between ART and Metrobus was made free.
+Transfers from ART and Metrorail received a $0.50 discount.
+From September 3, 2013, to April 30, 2023, those attending Arlington Public Schools could obtain an iRide SmarTrip card that provided a discounted fare.